 User Interface: This is the most important ranking factor.
 We grade each course based on how the future CPA exam candidate will interact with the product.
 We test each course and see what components we like and which ones we don’t think make the cut, and then we adjust our rankings accordingly.

-Support: We have done the legwork on this one—we reach out to each company on a regular basis and test the customer service that is provided.
+Support: We have done the legwork on this one—we submit questions and inquiries to CPA prep course companies in order to test the customer service that is provided.
 While this isn’t the make or break point for the course, it’s important that the top companies give users a certain level of support and respond to claims quickly.

 Customer Feedback: We listen to you.
 That’s right, your input is a significant factor for our ranking system.
 If we think one thing, but hear a differing opinion from our users, we adjust the rankings accordingly.
-We want our list to reflect what we’ve heard and thanks to some great input we have a lot to work with!
+We want our list of the top CPA exam prep courses to reflect what we’ve heard, and thanks to some great input we have a lot to work with!

 Mobile Friendly: If a course is going to be truly effective for the modern student, it needs to have a certain level of mobility.
 Some courses have pretty basic mobile options while others have much more extensive offerings—whether the CPA review course is the former or latter factors into our overall rankings.

 Financing and Access: Money and time are invaluable to anyone, especially those who are studying for the CPA exam while working full time.
 We know that your studying may be interrupted, as life happens, so we factor in the level of access—18 months, 24 months, or unlimited—that each course provides.
 Also, if you’re looking to pay it off over time, financing options are a great value add that also factors into the rankings.

 While we try to cover as many online study materials as we can, we don’t review every single one.
 When deciding which products and services to cover, we follow these criteria: